5 min read

 Start of a New Year

-Whether it’s the start of the calendar year or your company’s fiscal year, a start-stop-continue is a great way to get your team thinking about they can improve and make the coming year better than the last.
+Whether it’s the start of the calendar year or your company’s fiscal year, a start-stop-continue is a great way to get your team thinking that they can improve and make the coming year better than the last.

 Mistakes